- About Us

 Some products that you can’t advertise on Facebook include:

 As with everything else, building Facebook Ads takes practice.
 Especially when just starting out or implementing new campaigns, it’s important to not let disapprovals discourage you.
 The majority of disapprovals we see are typically small mistakes that can be solved with quick fixes.
-Dropping the “you” in the headline, or making the ad copy a bit more boring, gives you an easier starting point and can minimize future disapprovals.
+Dropping the “you” in the headline, or making the ad copy less sensational gives you an easier starting point and can minimize future disapprovals.